 \section{Conclusions}

-We have shown that it is possible to adapt a conditional GAN in order to gain continuous control over image attributes without the need for extensive labeling.
+We have shown that it is possible to adapt a conditional GAN in order to gain continuous, disentangled control over image attributes without the need for extensive labelling.
 Only simple binary labels, indicating whether an attribute is present in one form or another, are required.
-The GAN is allowed to discover its own way of modeling the variation present in that attribute in an unsupervised fashion and control over the attribute is assigned to semantically separated input parameters via our intra-class variation isolation mechanism.
+The GAN is then allowed to discover its own, multivariate way of modelling the variation present within that attribute category in an unsupervised fashion.
 To the best of our knowledge, IVI-GAN is the first network to achieve this separation in a weakly supervised manner.
-A novel, physically motivated constraint on the GAN's generator was also introduced and can be applied when learning models of lighting in images in order to better constrain the identity.
-In conjunction with our intra-class variation isolation method, this constraint has been shown to be highly successful.
+In conjunction with an explicit identity constraint and a further, physically motivated image-structure constraint used when manipulating lighting and the background, IVI has been shown to be highly effective via evaluation on CelebA and on a synthetic dataset of 3DMM images.
 Potential applications of IVI-GAN include dataset-augmentation and image-manipulation.